Czech and Slovak sword dances

 The Komna sword dance

 The Komna dance is similar to the Strání dance, except that the swords are made from metal rather than wood.
 Four dancers are used in Komna, with a non-dancing leader as in Strání to collect from visited householders.
 The dancers dress in black military style uniforms, black riding boots and artificial flowers on their black hats.
-Characters are sometimes used, including a man dressed as a woman, a Lord and Lady, and three sweeps.
-Two real women traditionally accompany the dance with tambourines.
+Characters are sometimes used, which may include a man dressed as a woman, a Lord and Lady, a fool, flag-bearer and three sweeps.
 As in Strání there may also be couples dancing.

 The Kaplice sword dance

-The Kaplice sword dance was traditionally performed at Shrovetide by ethnic German carollers, but died out locally when the ethnic German population was expelled from Czechoslovakia after the Second World War.
-It was fortunately filmed by František Pospíšil before the war (see below).
+The Kaplice (Kaplitz) sword dance was traditionally performed at Shrovetide by ethnic German carollers, but died out locally when the ethnic German population was expelled from Czechoslovakia after the Second World War, although it has been subsequently revived.
+It was fortunately filmed by František Pospíšil before the war.
 They used sabres made from iron plate and wore an elaborate costume of black uniform with coloured sashes and black hats decorated with flowers while performing a relatively simple sword dance to a small band playing brass and accordions.
-Pospíšil's footage shows eight dancers and two fools.
+Pospíšil's footage shows seven dancers and four fools.

 Slovakia

 The majority of sword dance traditions in Slovakia come from villages close to the Czech border, and were therefore probably similar to the Strání dance.
-Another linked sword dance preceded by a play was formerly performed in Banská Bystrica.
+Another linked sword dance preceded by a play formerly performed at Shrovetide in Banská Bystrica in central Slovakia was documented by August Horislav Krčméry in 1842.
+Sword dances have also been described at Kremnice, near Banská Bystrica, as well as Pozamčok, Čičany and in the Malacký district to the north of Bratislava.